satwik-stp/Image2Image-translation-for-Sobel-Filter/README.md

 # Img2Img Model - Sobel Filter

-This project contains code for simple model based on single layer of convolution and single layer of deconvolution, and also contains code for an advanced architecture
+This project contains code for a simple 2-layered Autoencoder model and also contains code for a  state of the art image-to -image translation model -Pix2Pix.
--Pix2Pix.

 ## Simple Convolution Autoencoder

-As I understand, at the core of this task is to find an approximation to Sobel Filter using Deep Learning.
-From this it can be inferred that the network doesnt require, lots of layers to train.
+As I understand, the core of this task is to find an approximation to Sobel Filter using Deep Learning.
+Ideally, a learned kernel of the convolution network should be able to approximate this task well.
+Since Sobel Kernel Convolution is a simple task.

-First part of this project is 2 layers of convolutions followed by 2 layers of deconvolution (to maintain the shape of the output image).
+The first model is Autoencoder network with 2 layers of convolutions followed by 2 layers of deconvolution (to maintain the shape of the output image).

 ```
 class Net(nn.Module):